Rainier-MSFT/Entra_ZTNA_Lab/Test-Client_vm/README.md

 + **Azure Bastion** basic is also offered as an alternative to managing the VMs via a direct RDP connection

 ## Deployment
-The environment can be deployed through either of the following:
+The VM can be deployed through one of two ways:

 + Click the "Deploy to Azure" button to launch the deployment UI in Azure
 + From any computer, execute the powershell "Test-Client_vm.ps1" script located in the 'Resources folder

 ### Pre-requisites
-Prior to deploying the template, have the following information ready:
+Prior to deploying the template, have the following ready:

 + Access to an Azure subscription with sufficient resources to deploy the VM
 + An existing Azure VNet & SubNet for deploying the the VM into